 The main draw to this small corner of Welsh paradise in summertime are the charismatic Puffins.
 These quirky small dumpy sea birds are full of character & it’s hard not to be drawn in to their own little world.
 The main area on the island to gain great views of them is called the Wick & is the best place to capture those iconic images of the birds with lots of sand eels held in their beaks.
 Birds poised ready to take them down their burrows to feed their hungry young.
 Also, the Puffins are not afraid of humans as there are no ground predators on the island so will happily walk past your feet allowing some fabulous up close & personal views.

-The real benefit of staying over on the island, compared to a day holiday visit where you can have harsh light as visiting time is around midday, is the magical light that bathes the landscape in golden tones during dawn & dusk, also more birds tend to congregate here right up til sunset.
+The real benefit of staying over on the island, compared to a day tour visit where you can have harsh light as visiting time is around midday, is the magical light that bathes the landscape in golden tones during dawn & dusk, also more birds tend to congregate here right up til sunset.
 Being on the south west coast of Wales & on the Atlantic Ocean’s doorstep, it does get its fair share of weather.

 We had mixed conditions over our trip ranging from blue skies & wet weather, to full-blown gale winds blowing the lens hoods around.
 However, Richard & I were proud that everyone at least once, headed out in the pouring rain to capture some very different images.
 One technique in these conditions is slowing the shutter speed down to emphasise the rain drops, a tricky balance to nail though with fast flying Puffins!